-Campylobacter are a group of germs (bacteria) that are a common cause of food poisoning.
+Campylobacter are germs (bacteria) that are a common cause of food poisoning.
 Typically, food poisoning causes gastroenteritis, an infection of the gut (intestines), leading to diarrhoea and sometimes being sick (vomiting).

 What is campylobacter?

-Campylobacter are a group of germs (bacteria) that are a common cause of an unpleasant bout of food poisoning.
+Campylobacter are germs (campylobacter bacteria) that are a common cause of an unpleasant bout of food poisoning.
+One of the most common strains in the group is Campylobacter jejuni.
 When something you eat or drink contains the campylobacter germs it can make you ill, usually by giving you gastroenteritis, an infection of your guts.

 Should I report a campylobacter infection?

 If you suspect that you (or your child) have campylobacter or any other type of food poisoning from eating takeaway or restaurant food, you should report this to your local Environmental Health Office.
 This is so that the business can be investigated by environmental health officers and further action may be taken if there is a problem with their food hygiene practices.
 This will hopefully help to reduce the chance that other people will get food poisoning.
 You can find your local food standards enforcer from the Food Standards Agency Report a Food Problem.

 If your doctor suspects that you have food poisoning, or campylobacter infection is confirmed from your stool (faeces) sample, they are also required by law to report this.

 Like other infectious diseases of the gut, campylobacter germs (bacteria) are commonly acquired from food.
 They can be found in raw meat, particularly raw or undercooked poultry such as chicken, turkey, etc. Cooking meat thoroughly usually kills the bacteria.
 Campylobacter may also be found in raw unpasteurised milk or untreated water (including ice cubes made from untreated water).
 Occasionally, mushrooms and shellfish can contain campylobacter.